 The collection includes appealing editions illustrated by famous engravers like Odilon Redon or Félicien Rops.
 Text and image relations have become the focus of much academic interest in recent decades, and the inscriptions to the early owners of the books are revealing about the transitional literary and artistic networks of the time.

 A few items are very rare and do not feature in the BnF (or any other public library) catalogue.
+Women poets and artists (Anna de Noailles, Valentine Hugo, Andrée Chedid…) are very well represented in the collection.
 In addition, many books refer to LGBTQ+ issues (Renée Vivien, Jean Lorrain, Claude Cahun’s partner), will be a very a very good ground for innovative Queer approaches to this collection.
-The Decadent, fin de siècle, Modernist movements quickly spread around the world (Latin American, China, Africa etc), and this collection crystallizes highly interesting authors from the margins as well as from the centre of the artistic capitals (Paris, Brussels) of the time.

 Mallarmé, Stéphane.
 Un Coup de dés jamais n’abolira le hasard.
 Paris: Nouvelle Revue française, 1914.
 First book edition of a ground-breaking poem first published in May 1897 in the journal Cosmopolis.